artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/s-o-l-i-d-principles.markdown

 * S **SRP** Single responsibility principle

-This mean if the one thing in specification is changed you need to change the code in the single place/class
+This mean if the one thing in specification is changed you only need to change the code in the single place or class

 * O **OCP** Open/closed principle

 Software entities should be open for extension, but closed for modification.

 * L **LSP** Liskov substitution principle

 Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

 * I **ISP** Interface segregation principle

-Many client-specific interfaces are better than one general-purpose interface.
+The interfaces should be small and provide methods that are really needed.

 * D **DIP** Dependency inversion principle

 One should “Depend upon Abstractions.
 Do not depend upon concretions.

 # The uncle Bob's example